 Awarded to sophomores, juniors, or seniors in a teacher preparation program.
 Preference given to students with a 3.25 or higher GPA.

-Established by a 1925 alumna, this scholarship is awarded to talented and deserving students enrolled in the College of Education and Educational Technology who demonstrate financial need in obtaining their education.
+Established by a 1925 alumna, this scholarship is awarded to talented and deserving students enrolled in the College of Education and Communications who demonstrate financial need in obtaining their education.

 Awarded to non-traditional students interested in teaching in an urban setting.